bobanetwork/boba_legacy/boba_documentation/developer/developer-start.md

 2. [Truffle ERC20](../../boba_examples/truffle-erc20/README.md) _A basic ERC20 deployment using Truffle_

-3. [Bitcoin Price Feeds](../../packages/boba/turing/test/005_lending.ts) _A smart contract that pulls price data from a connecrcial off-chain endpoint_
+3. [Bitcoin Price Feeds](../../packages/boba/turing/test/005_lending.ts) _A smart contract that pulls price data from a commercial off-chain endpoint_

 4. [Stableswap using off-chain compute](../../packages/boba/turing/test/003_stable_swap.ts) _A smart contract using an off-chain compute endpoint to solve the stableswap quadratic using floating point math_

-## Boba-feature: Using Turing Hybrid Compute
+## Feature: Using Turing Hybrid Compute

 Turing is a system for interacting with the outside world from within solidity smart contracts.
 All data returned from external APIs, such as random numbers and real-time financial data, are deposited into a public data-storage contract on Ethereum Mainnet.
 This extra data allows replicas, verifiers, and fraud-detectors to reproduce and validate the Boba L2 blockchain, block by block.